Tyson Chandler: Off the court

 In 2016, Chandler joined UNICEF Kid Power as a UNICEF Kid Power Champion for a mission in Uganda, in an effort to fight global malnutrition and as well as raise awareness among kids, via the world's first "wearable for good".

-Chandler and his wife Kimberly separated in August 2021.
-In September 2021, his wife filed for divorce, citing irreconcilable differences.
+He is involved in several notable real estate investments, and in 2012 had a successful collaboration with Esquivel shoes, creating a shoe he described as “hybrid boot and dress shoe.”
+He also worked on a collection with Joseph Abboud.